Phone: +386 59 90 07 31 (EU)

 If you want to experience more:

-– LUKOMIR: Life in the Dinaric Mountains moves to the ageless rhythms of the past, and this one-day trip to Lukomir offers unique insights.
+– VISIT LUKOMIR: Life in the Dinaric Mountains moves to the ageless rhythms of the past, and this one-day trip to Lukomir offers unique insights.
 After an hour and a half drive beginning in Sarajevo we arrive in Lukomir, Bosnia’s highest and most isolated mountain village.
 The traditional lifestyles of the Dinaric highlanders are still practiced here, providing a unique window into Europe’s past.
 Traditional dress is still worn, and goes hand in hand with the more familiar signs of everyday life, such as electricity and running water.
-On the edge of the village you will be treated to a breathtaking view of Rakitnica Canyon, which drops 800m below, as well as the neighboring Obalj and Visočica mountains.
+On the edge of the village you will be treated to a breathtaking view of Rakitnica Canyon, which drops 800 m below, as well as the neighbouring Obalj and Visočica mountains.
 We will introduce you to the villagers and you can learn first-hand how they live in this beautiful but difficult environment.
-Next we hike to the Peruce Waterfall (about 40 meters tall) before returning to Gornji (upper) Lukomir.
+Next we hike to the Peruce Waterfall (about 40 meters tall) before returning to Gornji (upper) Lukomir and head back to Sarajevo.

 – SARAJEVO BREWERY: The Sarajevo Brewery was founded in 1864 and it is believed to be the first industrial production in Bosnia and Herzegovina.
 In 2004, the Sarajevo Brewery opened a renowned Pivnica HS Restaurant within its building.
 Come and enjoy special Bosnian evening here with Bosnian beer and food.